Edge Compute Architecture Explained: What You Need to Know

 ZEDADA

-ZEDADA provides an edge management and orchestration solution.
+ZEDADA provides an edge compute architecture management and orchestration solution.
 Traditionally, they focused on non-standard IT environments (oil fields, retail, etc.) but their platform can be used for any industry or use case.
 ZEDADA is a control plane solution that delivers the infrastructure software required to run edge workloads.
 Their edge virtualization engine is installed on commodity hardware and managed via a cloud API.

 An administrator defines the desired state for applications including app infrastructure (containers, Kubernetes, VMs, etc.), application services needed, and finally the desired applications.
 Once installed, the ZEDEDA Cloud does configurations and Day 2 updates.